kokopepe/powershellcreatingtime/part1/whatispowershell/whatispowershell.md

 # PowerShell: A Powerful Shell and Scripting Language

+# What is PowerShell?

 PowerShell is a cross-platform task automation solution made up of a command-line shell, a scripting language.
-PowerShell runs on Windows, Linux, and macOS.

 It allows administrators and developers to automate repetitive tasks, manage system configurations, and perform complex administrative actions across different operating systems.